Shopify/hydrogen-v1/docs/framework/deployment.md

 yarn serve
 ```

-When using the default server entry point in `build:server` script (`@shopify/hydrogen/platforms/node`), the generated server bundle (`dist/server/index.js`) consists of simple Node.js server that uses [Connect](https://github.com/senchalabs/connect) middleware.
-This bundle also exports `createServer` function, in case you want to call it programmatically to apply extra middlewares:
+If you're using the default server entry point in the `build:server` script (`@shopify/hydrogen/platforms/node`), then the generated server bundle (`dist/server/index.js`) consists of a simple Node.js server that uses [Connect](https://github.com/senchalabs/connect) middleware.
+This bundle also exports the `createServer` function, which you can call programmatically to apply extra middleware:

 ```js
 const {createServer} = require('./dist/server');